 Schools and other entities that typically provide free food services to students or members of the public may continue to do so under the Shelter In Place order on the condition that the food is provided to students or members of the public on a pick-up and take-away basis only.
 Schools and other entities that provide food services under this exemption shall not permit the food to be eaten at the site where it is provided, or at any other gathering site.

 Each business must complete the COVID-19 Site Specific Protection Plan (SPP) prior to reopening.
-The SPP should include approved business-specific protocols outlined below.
+The SPP should include approved best practices outlined below.

 As new guidelines become available, this webpage will be updated.
 In the interim, please sign up to receive notifications when business protocols and other information about business reopening is available.